kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/SunflowerClassNotes.md

 Student H worked on importing characters from other projects into his project.

-Kids also enjoyed coding and playing at a video project;
+Kids also enjoyed coding and playing at a video sensing project and a Jelly project.

-{% include zakviewer.html Name="Untitled\-15" ID="https://scratch.mit.edu/projects/548449723/" caption="" %}

-and a Jelly project.
 I showed them a simplified version, and perhaps next week we will try to code it together.

 {% include zakviewer.html Name="JJ step 01" ID="https://scratch.mit.edu/projects/552696678/" caption="" %}